QUICK TRAIL FACTS

-The classic way up Pleasant Mountain is the 1.3-mile Ledges Trail, a short, somewhat steep and glorious trail to the main summit, with ledges and views along the way.
+The classic way up Pleasant Mountain is the 1.3-mile Ledges Trail, a short, somewhat steep and glorious trail to the main summit and old fire tower, with ledges and views along the way.
 I always find most hikers on this path.
-A less popular trail (at least, based on observation!) is the 2.9-mile Southwest Ridge Trail, which in my mind is just as beautiful as the Ledges Trail, a bit less steep and a little longer.
+I believe a slightly less popular trail is the 2.9-mile Southwest Ridge Trail, which in my mind is just as beautiful as the Ledges Trail, a bit less steep and a little longer.

 Over on the north side of the mountain, you have the option of hiking up the rather steep 1-mile Bald Peak Trail, and across the gentle 1.2-mile ridge to the main summit.
 There are stunning views — and picnic tables — at the ski lift and tower, which you can reach if you head off on Sue’s Way Trail from the Bald Peak Trail.
 I recommend doing this.
 (By the way, The Needle’s Eye, off of the Bald Peak Trail, is a rock formation that might have water coursing through it when we’re not in the middle of a drought!
 It’s accessed by a spur off the main trail.)

 The Fire Warden’s trail, while nice, is the least exciting way to get up the mountain.
-If you are able to do a traverse, I recommend going up Bald Peak Trail — and not missing the tower — and over to the main summit, and then taking Southwest Ridge Trail down.
+If you are able to do a traverse, I recommend going up Bald Peak Trail and over to the main summit, and then taking Southwest Ridge Trail down.

 Directions: From Portland, follow Rte.
 302 west to Bridgton and continue on Rte.
 302 for roughly 5 miles.
 Turn left onto Mountain Rd. and drive past Shawnee Peak Ski Area.
 The parking area for Bald Peak Trail is 1 mile down on the right.
 The Ledges Trail parking area (on the left, the trail is on the right) is 3 miles down.You’re not allowed to park on the side of Mountain Road if the lot is full.
 You can use the overflow parking area in the lower east-side lot at Shawnee Peak as a back-up.